Last Update: February 1

 June 30, 1908.
 In the dim hours of that morning, a meteorite exploded over Siberian Russia.
 Modern scientists estimate that the energy had been equal to that of a thermonuclear bomb.
 Witnesses described it as a flash of blue light almost as brilliant as the sun.
 The shockwaves alone were enough to flatten over seven hundred square miles of forest.
-And the object itself?
+And the source?
 The size of two school buses end to end.
 Scientists called this the Tunguska event.

 In order to picture what a meteor the size of one school bus could do, the logical action would be to divide everything by half.
 Take three hundred square miles of forest out of the Tunguska event.
 Dim the brilliant, blue light of the meteorite until it becomes a star half as bright as the sun.
-Imagine that the resulting air burst releases the energy equivalent to five hundred nuclear bombs instead of one thousand.
+Imagine that the resulting air burst releases energy equivalent to five hundred nuclear bombs instead of one thousand.

 And then, there was silence.